glebzhelezov/rtist/README.md

 ```

 The output shows three trees with their scores (#26 means the tree satisfies 26 out of 50 possible triplets).

+## Developer Documentation

+For information on contributing to the project, CI/CD setup, and release process, see [README.dev.md](README.dev.md).